pgsleepy/ultimatexr.io-1/content/docs/guides/contributing-to-the-guide.md

 # Contributing to the Guide

 In this guide, we'll walk you through the process of contributing to the documentation by editing .md pages using the [Hugo Framework](https://gohugo.io/).
+The guide targets mainly beginners to contribution, but can be used by anyone.

 Markdown allows us to format text easily, making it accessible to both seasoned developers and newcomers alike.